Am0031/day-planner/README.md

 ## Further improvements possible

+There is the option to refactore the render functions to create the time blocks and the buttons with jQuery/template strings syntax.
+That would potentially reduce the amount of code in those blocks.

+It would also be good to add restrictions on local storage: if the string is above a certain number of characters, it alerts the user that the message is too long, and the user must edit it to be able to save it.

-As this page only offers storage of the tasks to local storage, the natural next step would be of course to rework it by adding external storage.
+Furthermore, as this page only offers storage of the tasks to local storage, the natural next step would be of course to rework it by adding external storage.